supportprolianceltd/crm_apis_microservices/auth_service/users/document.md

 ## Comprehensive List of Microservice Implementations

-Here is the detailed report of implemented features in our E3OS microservices (API Gateway, Auth Service, Talent Engine/Requisition Service, and Job Applications Service, Notification Service, Rostering)  SAAS  Architecture that are ready for  deployment:
+Here is the detailed report of implemented features in our E3OS microservices (API Gateway, Auth Service, Talent Engine/Requisition Service, Job Applications Service, and Notification Service) SAAS Architecture that are ready for deployment:

 ### 1. API Gateway Service
 - **Routing Infrastructure**: Django-based API gateway providing unified interface for client requests to backend services